 As Office 365 is cloud-based, businesses can make use of Microsoft Teams, OneDrive and SharePoint software to easily share and access data across a business’ entire network.
 Businesses who migrate Office 2010 to Office 365 will ensure that their employees are always using the most up-to-date software from Microsoft at no additional charge.
 As the software is cloud-based, Microsoft can continually add new features and capabilities and employees will be able to access them as soon as they are released.
 The ability for Microsoft to update the software on the cloud ensures that Office 365 users will always be using software that has the most recent security patches, protecting your business from potential security breaches.

 Still unsure if your business should migrate Windows 7 to Windows 10 or migrate Office 2010 to Office 365?
-Book a Coffee Meeting with Eric from Connected Platforms today to see how migrating to the latest software can not only improve the productivity of your employees but also serves to protect your business from potential security breaches.
+Book a Coffee Meeting with Eric from Connected Platforms today to see how migrating to the latest software can not only improve the productivity of your employees but also serves to protect your business from potential security breaches or to find out more about our other IT solutions for businesses like yours.